KiranMahn/peri-path/README.md

 <img src="./assets/images/track.jpeg" alt="Track Screen" width="200"/>

-You will know when you have selected a quick add button beacuse the background will change color.
+You will know when you have selected a quick add button because the background will change color.
 Multiple quick add buttons can be selected.

 <img src="./assets/images/quickadd.jpeg" alt="Quick Add Buttons" width="200"/>